-The inductance of the inductive loop (including feed cable!) is indicated in μ H with a resolution of 10 μ H. The inductance is determined with an accuracy of +/- 20 % within the recommended inductance range.
-Account is automatically taken of the position of the frequency jumper.
+The inductance of the inductive loop (including feed cable!) is indicated in $\mu$ H with a resolution of 10 $\mu$ H. The inductance is determined with an accuracy of +/- 20 % within the recommended inductance range.

 7.3.5 Frequency

 The frequency indicated here in kHz lies within the set frequency range and is e.g. used to control the frequency gap to channels of other detectors (see instructions for setting the frequency with several detectors in chapter 7.1.2).